martinheidegger/conf-cal/README.md

 - Automatic Slot Calculation _(just enter the times and it can figure out the slots)_
 - Automatically generates IDs for each entry that can be overridden _(to preserve deep links even when data changes)_
+- Presentation languages _(to mark different presentations in different languages)

 You can process this format with a **very lightweight** Node JS library.